trevin-j/swayenv/README.md

 Upon installing, Swayenv should automatically be available on your login screen.
 Use it to launch Sway from now on.

-Swayenv comes with some handy default environment variables.
+Swayenv comes with some handy default environment variables (see [default environment file](environment)).
 You can edit them or add your own in `/etc/sway/environment`.
 For user-level varables, Swayenv will automatically source the `environment` file in your sway config directory (usually `~/.config/sway/`).
 To add user-level variables, simply add them to the `environment` file.
 E.g.: